-I welcome Ph.D applications within nineteenth- and early twentieth-century studies.
-I am currently supervising doctoral students working on Patricia Highsmith and social class, Alfred Tennyson and ‘Celticism’, and on notions of heroism and villainy in American WWII comics.
+I welcome Ph.D applications within nineteenth- and early twentieth-century literary studies, whether focused on American, British or Transatlantic literature.
+I have supervised doctoral students working on Patricia Highsmith and social class, Alfred Tennyson and ‘Celticism’, and on notions of heroism and villainy in American WWII comics.

 I teach Victorian, Edwardian and nineteenth-century American Literature, among other subjects.